ukhsa-collaboration/ena_submission/README.md

 To upload your files to ENA, you will need the following:

-1. A directory which contains all your files (fwd and rev).
+1. A directory which contains all your files.
 If you are uploading fastq files, the files must be in the following format:

   SAMPLE_NAME.whatever_you_like.R1.fastq.gz
   SAMPLE_NAME.whatever_you_like.R2.fastq.gz